 Teaching assistants are selected by the faculty member teaching the course assigned an assistant.
 Inquiries about position availability should be made to them directly.
-When seeking assistantships outside of NRES, students should refer to the Assistantship Clearinghouse that lists hourly positions and assistantships available on campus
+When seeking assistantships outside of NRES, students should refer to the Assistantship Clearinghouse that lists hourly positions and assistantships available on campus.

-(http://www.grad.illinois.edu/clearinghouse/).
 All teaching assistants in NRES are required to successfully complete the University's two-day Graduate Academy for College Teaching, which occurs before the semester begins, as well as one 90-minute Microteaching session.
-In addition, international students are required to earn a score of 50 or better on the SPEAK test in advance of agreeing to TA.
-The SPEAK test is only offered in October and March.
-The NRES Student Services Center sends an email announcing the SPEAK Test and the Graduate Academy for

-College Teaching training as soon as it becomes available each semester.
+In addition, international students are required to earn a level 5 or better on the English Proficiency Interview (in advance of agreeing to TA).
+The English Proficiency Interview is offered each semester.
+The NRES Student Services Center sends an email announcing the EPI and the Graduate Academy for College Teaching training as soon as it becomes available each semester.
 E-mail nres-ssc@illinois.edu for more information.